-- Senior level commitment, prioritization of resources and financial investment to advance landscape level conservation in Ancient and Endangered Forests in Canada’s Boreal.
+- Senior level commitment, prioritization of resources, and financial investment to advance landscape level conservation in Ancient and Endangered Forests in Canada’s Boreal as described above.

-- The public launch and successful production of a new line of viscose staple fibre made from 20% pre-consumer recycled cotton textiles, and a commitment towards products made from 50% innovative alternative fibre input, and post-consumer inputs by the end of 2020.
+- The public launch and successful production in 2019 of a new line of viscose staple fibre made from 20% pre-consumer recycled cotton textiles (Liva Reviva), and a commitment towards products made from 50% innovative alternative fibre input, and post-consumer inputs by the end of 2020.

-- Continue to use ForestMapper to ensure future expansion plans and ventures are not located in Ancient and Endangered Forests.
+- Continues to use ForestMapper to ensure future expansion plans and ventures are not located in Ancient and Endangered Forests.

 Number of viscose, lyocell and dissolving pulp mills + location and production volumes

-These four mills in India have a combined production capacity of 498000 tonnes of viscose staple fibre.
+These five mills in India have a combined production capacity of 519,300 tonnes of viscose staple fibre.

-- Turkey (projected capacity of 180 000 tonnes of Viscose Staple fibre).
+- Turkey (projected capacity of 180 000 tonnes of viscose staple fibre, project currently paused).